Bride of Chucky

-Bride of Chucky is a 1998 American black comedy horror film written by Don Mancini and directed by Ronny Yu.
-The fourth installment in the Child's Play franchise, it stars Jennifer Tilly, Brad Dourif, John Ritter, Katherine Heigl, and Nick Stabile.
+Bride of Chucky is a 1998 American black comedy slasher film written by Don Mancini and directed by Ronny Yu.
+The fourth mainline installment in the Child's Play franchise, it stars Jennifer Tilly, Brad Dourif, John Ritter, Katherine Heigl, and Nick Stabile.
 Unlike the first three films, Bride of Chucky takes a markedly humorous turn towards self-referential parody.
 It also departs from the Andy Barclay storyline of the first three films, focusing mainly on series villain Chucky, a doll possessed by a serial killer, and his former lover and accomplice Tiffany, whose soul is also transferred into a doll.

-Bride of Chucky was released on October 16, 1998.
-The film grossed over $50 million worldwide on a budget of $25 million, and received mixed reviews from critics.
+Bride of Chucky was released on October 16, 1998, by Universal Pictures.
+The film grossed over $50 million worldwide on a budget of $25 million and received mixed reviews from critics.
 A sequel, Seed of Chucky, was released in 2004.

 Plot

-Set in 1998, Tiffany, a former lover and accomplice of serial killer Charles Lee Ray, bribes a police officer into giving her the dismembered parts of a children's doll—which Ray's soul inhabited—from an evidence locker before murdering him.
-Believing that Ray's soul still inhabits the doll, Tiffany stitches and staples Chucky back together and reenacts the voodoo ritual which had instilled Ray's soul inside the doll ten years prior.

-Though her incantations appear to fail, Chucky comes alive and smothers Tiffany's goth admirer Damien to death with a pillow as Tiffany watches in excitement.
-Tiffany presents Chucky with a ring he had left behind the night he was killed, which she believed to be an engagement ring.
-When Chucky explains he never intended on marrying Tiffany, she locks him in a playpen and taunts him with a bride doll.
-Chucky escapes the playpen and murders Tiffany by electrocuting her in a bathtub.
+In Lockport, New York, Tiffany Valentine, Chucky's ex-girlfriend and accomplice, bribes police officer Bob Bailey into selling her Chucky's remains.
+After murdering Bailey, she repairs the doll in her trailer and performs a voodoo ritual to revive him.
+Chucky later springs to life and kills Tiffany's goth admirer, Damien Baylock, much to her delight.
+Soon after, the couple get into an argument when Tiffany learns Chucky never wanted to marry her.
+Tiffany angrily locks Chucky in a playpen and taunts him by giving him a bride doll.
+Chucky later escapes and fatally electrocutes Tiffany before using a voodoo spell to transfer her soul into the bride doll in an act of vengeance.

-He then transports her soul into the bride doll, and says they must retrieve a magical amulet that was buried with his human body in order to transfer their souls into the bodies of Tiffany's neighbor Jesse and his girlfriend Jade.
-Tiffany calls Jesse and asks him to take the two dolls to Hackensack, New Jersey, where Ray's body is buried, in exchange for money.
-Eager to elope with Jade, Jesse accepts the offer.
-Jade's strict uncle, police chief Warren Kincaid, plants a bag of marijuana in Jesse's van to frame him.
-Chucky and Tiffany rig a trap which embeds several nails into Warren's face, then hide his body within the van.
-Jesse and Jade begin their trip.
-The two are pulled over by Officer Norton, who finds the marijuana in Jesse's van.
-After Norton returns to his patrol car to report it, Chucky stuffs a shirt into the car's gas tank and lights it on fire.
-The car explodes with Norton inside, and Jesse and Jade flee the scene.
+Chucky explains that if they want to escape their doll bodies, they must retrieve a magical amulet called the Heart of Damballa that was buried with his human body.
+They decide the best bodies to inhabit are Tiffany's handsome neighbor Jesse Miller and his girlfriend Jade Kincaid.
+Tiffany calls and asks Jesse to drive the two dolls to Hackensack, New Jersey where Chucky's body is buried in exchange for a thousand dollars.
+Eager to marry Jade and needing money, Jesse accepts.
+Jade's strict uncle, police chief Warren Kincaid, tries to have Jesse arrested by planting a bag of marijuana in his van.
+Chucky and Tiffany seemingly kill him and hide his body in the van before he and Jade begin their trip, oblivious to the murder.
+The two are quickly pulled over by Officer Norton, one of Kincaid's cohorts, who finds the marijuana.
+When Norton returns to his patrol car to report it, Chucky ignites the car's gas tank, blowing it up and killing Norton.